Snshadow/ntfs-ads/README.md

 # ntfs-ads
 Access NTFS(New Technology File System) ADS(Alternate Data Stream) using golang.

-This package provides access data streams in NTFS for files and directories with names(a.k.a Alternate Data Stream) which can be accessed by appending ":\[stream name\]" after file name when accessing.
+This package provides access data streams in NTFS for files and directories with names(a.k.a Alternate Data Stream) which can be accessed by appending ":\[stream name\]" after file name.
-This also appiles to directories, which is normally not available with cmd with commonly known methods.
+This also appiles to directories and reparse points, which is normally not available with cmd with commonly known methods.
 Also, extracting data from alternative stream is a bit complicated with cmd.

 ## Query ADS from file
 _Query name and size of ADS from file_